piyushmishra12/AddColour/README.md

 </p>

 ### Workflow
-Since the model must learn to colourise greyscale images, the pet dataset is sampled and each image is greyscaled and put into a separate folder.
+Since the model must learn to add colour to greyscale images, the pet dataset is sampled and each image is greyscaled and put into a separate folder.
 The greyscaled images are stored by mapping to their corresponding RGB counterparts to ensure cohesiveness and understandability.

 #### Generator
 These greyscaled images are put into a *generator* and subsequently taught to generate their RGB counterparts.
 This is achieved by using a [U-net](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28) for the generator.
 In a U-net, besides the normal downsampling (encoding) and upsampling (decoding) stages, there are skip-connections that help the learner keep in touch with the input vectors.